Is Google Play Books worth it for self-publishing ebooks?

 One would think that with Android’s massive mobile device market share and user base in smartphones and tablets that there would be an almost unlimited potential to sell ebooks on its ebook reader app.

-Unfortunately, with all this going for it, Google Play Books appears to be a real flop when it comes to ebook sales.
+Unfortunately, with all this going for it, Google Play Books appears to be a real flop when it comes to ebook sales and people reading a book on their smartphones.

 I have no idea why this is, but in my experience, Google Play and Google Books simply do not deliver enough ebook or book sales.